Wessel6493/voetbal-challenge/README.md

-# voetbal-challenge
+# Voetbal challenge
-basic PHP football stand.
-I made this at MBO college van amstelland.
-I made this in my first year of education
+Basic PHP football stand.
+I made this at MBO college van Amstelland.
+I made this in my first year of education.